Your guide to doing business in Tanzania

 See you later kuonawewebaadaye

-Skills Levy: Employer is to pay 5% of the gross on behalf of the employee.
+Skills Levy: Employer is to pay 4% of the gross on behalf of the employee (only for a company with more than five employees).

 TRA will provide a TIN (Tax Identification Number) and the pension scheme will also provide a scheme number.
 All registrations must be made within the first month for the new start commencing work.